Global Child Health Program

 The GCH program has two major goals:

-- To educate about the things that impact health and wellness and special needs of children in developing countries.
+- To educate about the things that impact health and wellness and special needs of children in resource limited settings.

-- To provide knowledge and skills to help address these needs and to work and collaborate with professionals and providers in resource poor areas.
+- To provide knowledge and skills to help address these needs and to work and collaborate with professionals and providers in resource limited areas.

 Alumni of the track have gone on to do a variety of work from private practice and academics, to humanitarian and missions work, public health and have been able to maintain some connection to global health.

 Global Health Curriculum is taught through didactics, case studies, workshops, and online resources.

 - State of the World’s Children

 - Motivations for Global Health Service

 - Primary Health Care: History and examples/practical issues in developing countries

 - Cross Cultural Issues